Go Red for Women: One heart at a time

 ALBANY, N.Y.
-(NEWS10) – The 2021 Capital Region Go Red for Women Luncheon returns as an in-person event on Friday.
-The celebration brought survivors and friends together to improve women’s hearth health.
+(NEWS10) — The 2021 Capital Region Go Red for Women Luncheon returns as an in-person event on Friday.
+The celebration brought survivors and friends together to improve women’s heart health.

 “It’s been almost 20 years and I had the defibrillator bring me back, so I’m forever grateful,” said Vera Whitman.